MathML/website/about.md

   developments in Web rendering engines.
-The various volunteers who have worked on native MathML implementations and the successful crowdfunding project [Mathematics in ebooks](http://www.ulule.com/mathematics-ebooks/) showed that there is a strong intererest.
+The various volunteers who have worked on native MathML implementations and the successful crowdfunding project [Mathematics in ebooks](http://www.ulule.com/mathematics-ebooks/) showed that there is a strong interest.
 However, a legal entity seems necessary to encourage the participation of major actors and go farther than an individual or short-term effort.